djeada/Parallel-And-Concurrent-Programming/notes/01_basic_terminology.md

 ### I/O-Bound

-The phrase "I/O bound" refers to a situation in which the time it takes to finish a task is mostly dictated by the time spent waiting for input/output operations to complete.
+A task is I/O-bound when its completion time mostly relies on the time spent waiting for input/output operations to finish.
+In simpler terms, the efficiency of I/O components determines how fast the task is completed.

-* Software solution: Concurrency without parallelism may be sufficient to cause improvement.
+- In software, you can improve the performance of I/O-bound tasks by using concurrency without necessarily using parallelism.
+Concurrency allows multiple tasks to be executed in overlapping time periods.
-* Hardware solution: Faster I/O, such as faster memory I/O, hard disk I/O, network I/O, and so on.
+- For hardware improvements, focus on faster I/O components, such as quicker memory I/O, hard disk I/O, or network I/O.

+Here's an example that illustrates an I/O-bound scenario:

 ```bash
 I/O waiting         -----request----->     ------request------>     ------request------>